DEX-ware/fair-atomic-swap/doc/eip-draft/eip-draft_fair_atomic_swap.md

 ## Rationale
 <!--The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->

+An American-style Option is a contract which gives the option buyer the right to buy or sell an asset, while the buyer can exercise the contract no later than the strike time.
+After a successful swap, the two parties exchange their tokens, and the participant gets the premium.
+Otherwise the tokens are refunded back to their original owners.

+By taking the advantage of HTLC, the swap can achieve atomicity.

 __TODO:__